 FDA pregnancy category D. Do not use quinapril if you are pregnant.
 Stop using this medication and tell your doctor right away if you become pregnant.
 Quinapril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
 Use effective birth control while taking quinapril.

 Quinapril can pass into breast milk and may harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I take quinapril (Accupril)?

-If you need to have any type of surgery, tell the surgeon ahead of time that you are taking quinapril.
+If you need surgery, tell the surgeon ahead of time that you are using quinapril.
 You may need to stop using the medicine for a short time.

 Additional Accupril Information

 - Accupril FDA Approved Prescribing Information including Dosage